The Wooden Bench

 In the call, there was a presence.
 A shadowy figure that would not show its face.

 I did my regression on a Friday afternoon while my girls were at their dad’s house for the weekend.
-I didn’t share what came up nor analyze it yet...that was for my follow-up with my coach They did not return until Monday after school.
-The following Tuesday night, around 9 p.m., my oldest daughter called me into her room and told me she drew me a picture and wanted to show me.
+I didn’t share with anyone what came up nor did I analyze it yet...that was for my follow-up with my coach.
+They did not return until Monday after school.
+The following Tuesday night, around 9 p.m., my oldest daughter called me into her room, she had drawn me a picture and wanted to show me.
 I walked in, and my eyes immediately went to an image she drew.
 I asked her if she had drawn a boat.

 She replied, “No mom, it’s a wooden bench.”